A Look Back to Three Days In May; Executive Protection Training in Ukraine

 Executive Protection Training in Ukraine

-Now I had already conducted three executive protection courses and some urban combat training for Ukrainian security services and law enforcement, but this was a visit to their headquarters for a formal meeting with their director, key members of his staff, and a sharing of ideas.
+I had already conducted three executive protection courses and some urban combat training for Ukrainian security services and law enforcement, but this was a visit to their headquarters for a formal meeting with their director and key members of his staff, and a sharing of ideas.
+Little did I realize just how rewarding these next three days would be working with the officers of the Court Security Service.

-Given the everyday threat level to their protectees from the Russians, organized crime, and just everyday threats in a war zone you would think they would be burned out and a bit paranoid.
-And to highlight this just a bit during one training event there was an air raid, and that evening the Russians posted on social media my location, what I was doing, and for whom.
-So now OPSEC was an issue for them as well.
+Given the everyday threat level to their protectees from the Russians, organized crime, and just everyday threats in a war zone, you would think they would be burned out and a bit paranoid.
+And to highlight this just a bit, during one training event, there was an air raid, and that evening, the Russians posted on social media my location, what I was doing, and for whom.
+So now, OPSEC was an issue for them as well.

 I was reminded today of these events when someone from the public safety sector in Rivne Ukraine visited my LinkedIn profile.
 A former student, a police chief, or an agency staff member perhaps.